FORA-MEDIA/FORA_01/README.md

 # FORA_01

-FORA is an intra-organizational consortium focused on conservation and regenerative cultural infrastructure built on decentralized technology.
-This initiative convenes expert conservators, curators, engineers, appraisers, and collectors to engage in an open peer-review process aimed at boosting the conservation and care methods for media art.
+FORA is an intra-organizational consortium developing crucial cultural infrastructure with decentralized methodologies.

+The virtual convening invites interdisciplinary specialists – conservators, curators, appraisers, engineers, creative technologists, researchers, critics, and collectors – to engage in a virtual peer-review process aimed at boosting conservation and care practices for experimental media art.

-Each FORA event focuses on an exhibition of media artworks that have been restored or preventively conserved with decentralized methods.
-The inaugural convening features LaTurbo Avedon’s exhibition 'New Sculpt'(2013) and will be hosted at Onassis ONX Studio in NYC on Friday, October 27th 2023.
+Each FORA event convenes alongside an exhibition of media artwork that has been restored or preventively conserved with decentralized methods.
+The inaugural convening features a case study from TRANSFER presenting LaTurbo Avedon’s exhibition 'New Sculpt'(2013), produced at Onassis ONX Studio in NYC on Friday, October 27th 2023.

 FORA aspires to address a range of challenges the media art world faces, including:
 - Loss Prevention: Examining how innovations in decentralized storage can aid in long term access to invaluable media art history.